Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Are Scallops Healthy?

 Yes, scallops are considered healthy.
-Scallops are a low-fat source of protein and are considered healthy seafood.
+Scallops are a low-fat source of protein and are regarded as healthy seafood.
 Rich in Omega-3 fatty acids, magnesium, potassium, and Vitamin B-12, scallops promote heart health and help to keep blood pressure under control.